▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 History

-Originally from North Africa and probably a descendant of the ancient “Egyptian hound”, it is said that the Sloughi took its name from the town of Sloughito in Tunisia.
+Native to North Africa and probably descended from the ancient "Egyptian Greyhound", it is said that the Sloughi took its name from the town of Sloughito in Tunisia.
 Its exact origins are unclear., but it is known that it was used for centuries by the Berber people and the Bedouin tribes to hunt gazelles, jackals, foxes and hares.
 In fact, thanks to its speed and resistance, could chase game across vast expanses of wilderness, which explains why it was the favorite dog of nomads.
 His sense of observation and his highly developed instinct also made him - and make him- an excellent herding dog.
 Last, it was also a domestic animal for them, since he was allowed to sleep with them in the tent at night.
 They even covered him with a blanket to protect him from the cold..

 The first Sloughis arrived in Europe in the mid-nineteenth century, after the conquest of Algeria by France.
 The breed was recognized by the Federation Cynologique Internationale (FCI) in 1934.
 World War II halted its development, since many breeders had to euthanize their animals due to lack of food or export them to countries that were saved from the conflict.
 The Sloughi it then became extremely rare until the end of the Algerian war (1954-1962), when the French soldiers brought to their country some specimens of the breed, which relaunched its expansion into European territory.